txdat/notes/obsidian/computer-science/database/CMU 15-445_721/storage models & memory management.md

 - is array of fixed-size frames
 - page directory maps page IDs to page locations in DB files. all changes must be recorded on disk
 - page table maps page IDs to a copy of pages in buffer pool frames
+- DBMS can maintain multiple buffer pools with (local) tailored policies

 ### locks/latches
 - lock is a higher-level, logical primitive that protects **the contents of a DB** from other transactions